SaumiRah/Data-Analytics-Portfolio/Tip-Maxxing_R.md

 process, there were one or two missing values caused by typos, which were corrected in the data processing stage.

 # Section III.
-Estimate Your OLS Models
+Estimating OLS Models

 Section III involves looking at the relationship between my main independent variable and the outcome I am interested in.
 First, I will